-Nestled on the southeastern coast of Crete, next to some of the best beaches on the island, lies the warm and friendly resort of Villea Village.
+Nestled on the southeastern coast of Crete, next to some of the best beaches on the island, lies the warm and friendly resort of Villea Village, Crete.
 The resort is on the edge of the village of Makry-Gialos and boasts a verdant and tranquil garden with a large swimming pool and Fisherman Jack’s pool bar.

-The name Villea Village derives from the abundant and colourful bougainvillea which you will find flowering and climbing up the typically Cretan whitewashed walls of this 70 room boutique resort.
+The name Villea Village derives from the abundant and colorful bougainvillea which you will find flowering and climbing up the typically Cretan whitewashed walls of this 70 room boutique resort.
 Wake up surrounded by the olive groves with the distant mountain views framing the blue Cretan sky.

 Rooms are spread amongst the indigenous olive orchards and are designed in a traditional Cretan style with rustic furnishings.
 All feature a verandah overlooking the pool or patio, or a balcony overlooking the inside gardens.